liuliuyuan6/GOLFer/README.md

 ## GOLFer: Smaller LM-Generated Documents Hallucination Filter & Combiner for Query Expansion in Information Retrieval

+This is code repository for the paper: [GOLFer: Smaller LM-Generated Documents Hallucination Filter & Combiner for Query Expansion in Information Retrieval](https://arxiv.org/abs/2506.04762).

 GOLFer: Smaller LMs-Generated Document Hallucination Filter & Combiner — A novel method that leverages smaller open-source LMs for query expansion.
 GOLFer comprises two modules: a hallucination filter and a documents combiner.
 The former detects and removes non-factual and inconsistent sentences in generated documents, a common issue with smaller LMs, while the latter combines the filtered content with the query using a weight vector to balance their influence.

 <img src="workflow.png" alt="workflow" style="width: 800px; height: 500px;">